yugabyte/yugabyte-db/docs/content/stable/reference/configuration/yb-master.md

 ##### --max_create_tablets_per_ts

 The maximum number of tablets per tablet server that can be specified when creating a table.
-This does not limit the number of tablets that can be created through tablet splitting.
+This also limits the number of tablets that can be created by tablet splitting.

 Default: `50`